 Related: How Much Does a Divorce Lawyer Cost?

-Additionally, with an attorney, you’ll have to pay his or her hourly fees.
+Additionally, with a family law attorney, you’ll have to pay his or her hourly fees.
 The costs can be kept down if you and your spouse agree on all the issues.
 In the case you find yourselves fighting over several issues, the cost of getting a divorce will most probably rise.
 The total expenditure on a divorce proceeding depends on many factors and estimating or predicting how much a divorce will cost you can be rather hard.

 How Long Does A Divorce Take In Colorado?